 Wherever possible the school will seek to discuss any concerns about a pupil with their parents.
-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from the Single Point of Access (Kingston) and MASH (Merton).
+However, if the school believes that notifying parents could increase the risk to the child, the school should not seek to discuss with parents before contacting the Single Point of Access and MASH (Merton).
+It is legitimate to share concerns without consent when there is good reason to do so and sharing the information will enhance the safeguarding of the child in a timely manner.